Did you know: Grievance Top Tips

 Sometimes employees raise a complaint about a workplace issue, if you have not had to deal with a workplace grievance before it can be difficult to know how to handle the matter.
-As part of our festival of learning series in which we shine a spotlight on different areas of employment law, we take a quick look at some top tips for dealing with grievances.
+As part of our ‘did you know’ series in which we shine a spotlight on different areas of employment law, we take a quick look at some top tips for dealing with grievances.

 Grievances are concerns, problems or complaints that can be about a wide variety of matters including terms and conditions of employment, work relations and equal opportunities.
 Whilst some grievances can be minor and may be capable of being resolved quickly on an informal basis between the employee and their manager, often grievances need to be addressed by following the company’s formal grievance procedure.